iamfroZn99/cpp20-Exercises/README.md

 ## 🎯 What’s Inside
 - 🧩 Small C++20 practice problems
 - 📚 Chapter‑wise organization
 - 💻 Hands‑on code samples
+- 📖 Chapters start from 2 cause there are no exercises in chapter 1

 ---